sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Ha HA!"
 Jevil suddenly called, summoning more spades.
 "Never let your guard--"

 [ 0 / 20 HP. ]
 [ * Y/N's resolve is failing.
-Healing would be appropriate right now. ]
+Heal now to prevent SOUL loss. ]

 He stopped, the spade bullets flickering away as you slumped against his back.
 Your hand was still out, trying to keep the barrier blocking his and Undyne's attacks summoned.
-He could tell - whatever powerful fusion magic you had cast to prolong your survival wouldn't last if your physical form deteriorated through trying to both hold yourself together and preventing him from attacking your to-be killer.
+He could tell - whatever powerful fusion magic you had cast to prolong your survival wouldn't last if your physical form deteriorated through trying to both hold yourself together and preventing him from attacking your would-be killer.

-"...My friend's life is worth more than my vengeance," he finally decided.
+Jevil sighed deeply, glaring at the fish monster. "...My friend's life is worth more than my vengeance," he said finally.

-Then there was a scythe in his hand, and as he opened a portal to the lab's living space and kitchen, scooping you up into his arms and stepping through, the portal closing up after him.
+Then there was a scythe in his hand, and as he opened a portal to the lab's living space and kitchen, he scooped you up into his arms and stepping through, the portal closing up after him.

 The shield barrier dissipated.